wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Class Methods Use This

-### Class methods should use `this` or be made into a static method unless an external library or framework requires to use specific non-static methods.
+Class methods should use `this` or be made into a static method unless an external library or framework requires to use specific non-static methods.

 Being an instance method should indicate that it behaves differently based on properties of the receiver. eslint: [`class-methods-use-this`](https://eslint.org/docs/rules/class-methods-use-this)